 For more detailed information go to IPEd: How to brief an editor.

-What an editor will do when you ask them for a quote
+What an editor will do when you first contact them

-When a client contacts me to ask for a quote for editing their document, I:
+When a client contacts us* about editing their document, we:

 - Offer a signed confidentiality agreement